 Aftercare and Enrichment

+We recognize that many parents work, so we offer affordable Extended Day options for our students.
 The Saint Isabella school day runs from 8 AM to 3 PM, however, our Kindergarten dismissal is at 2 PM.
-We recognize that many parents work, so we offer Extended Day for our students.
-The morning session runs from 7:00 to 7:45 AM, and the afternoon session runs from 2:00-3:00 for Kindergarten and from 3:15 to 6:00 PM for the entire Student Body.
+We offer morning care, which runs from 7:00 to 7:45 AM, aftercare, which runs from 2:00-3:00 for Kindergarten and from 3:15 to 6:00 PM for the entire Student Body.
 We provide a secure environment for our students to do homework, read, or play until they are picked up.
-We also provide snacks during the afternoon Extended Day.
+Snacks are provided to the children at aftercare.

 We also offer numerous after school activities for interested students.
 Typical activities include chess, art & crafts, dance, drama, golf and many others.
 Various activities run throughout the year and there is often a choice of two or three activities at any point in time.
 Many activities are extremely popular and fill up quickly.

 Debate team: We offer interested students the opportunity to participate in Debate, in which our students compete against other students in and beyond Marin County.